Dr. Carley has been practicing veterinary acupuncture at Hunters Glen for over 20 years.

 How long do normal acupuncture appointments take?

-After the initial consult, a normal acupuncture appointment takes about 30 minutes total.
+After the initial consult, which typically takes an hour, a normal acupuncture appointment takes about 30 minutes total.

 Will my pet need sedation to have acupuncture treatment?

 Most (99% of) animals do not require any sort of sedation for treatment.
 They generally respond very well and have no issues with needle placement or treatment.

 How many treatments will my pet need?